dataminer-site/dataminer-site.github.io/docs/archive/0.7/sql/duckdb_table_functions.md

 | `constraint_column_names` |An array of table column names appearing in the constraint definition| `VARCHAR[]` |

 ## duckdb_databases
-The `duckdb_databases()` function lists the databases that are accessible from within the current DuckDB process.
+The `duckdb_databases()` function lists the databases that are accessible from within the current DataMiner process.
-Apart from the database associated at startup, the list also includes databases that were [attached](./statements/attach.html) later on to the duckdb process
+Apart from the database associated at startup, the list also includes databases that were [attached](./statements/attach.html) later on to the DataMiner process

 | Column | Description | Type |
 |:---|:---|:---|